-On January 24, 2014, HICOR hosted the Value in Cancer Care Summit at the Bell Harbor International Conference Center in Seattle.
+On January 24, 2014, HICOR hosted the inaugural Value in Cancer Care Summit at the Bell Harbor International Conference Center in Seattle.
 The purpose of the summit was to build a stakeholder-driven regional process that continually improves the value of cancer care provided to our patients.
-The event opened an engaging, highly interactive dialogue between providers, payers, and patients (see organizational and participatory sponsors, below), and resulted in successful prioritization of areas where we, as a region, can improve value in cancer care.
+The event opened an engaging, highly interactive dialogue between providers, payers, and patients and resulted in successful prioritization of areas where we, as a region, can improve value in cancer care.

-Through participatory breakout sessions and consensus building exercises, the group was able to identify twelve meaningful, clinically actionable, feasible, and ultimately high-priority areas.
-Further discussion and distillation revealed six areas of focus:
+Through participatory breakout sessions and consensus building exercises, the group was able to identify six clinically actionable, feasible, and ultimately high-priority areas:

 1. Rate of chemotherapy at end of life

 2. Use of navigator, care coordinator, or case manager

 3. Documentation of consultation and/or conversation about palliative care and hospice

 4. Adherence to primary cancer treatment guidelines